Diagnosis and Treatment of Endometriosis

 How Do You Treat Endometriosis?

-While there is no known cure for endometriosis, there are ways to treat it.
+While there is no known cure for endometriosis, there are lots of therapies to offer women.
 Treatment for endometriosis depends on the extent of the disease, your symptoms, and whether you want to have children.

 It may be treated with medication, hormones, surgery, or all three.
 Although treatments may relieve pain and infertility for a time, symptoms may come back after treatment.